Mightyfrong/gallifreyan-translation-helper/README.md

 ## Sherman's

-Designed as a pattern memory aid, this translator draws each character either as an individual glyph, or stacking characters depending on choice.
-Also displays the glyphs in horizontal lines instead of writing them in the expected circular fashion for ease of reading.
+Designed as a pattern memory aid, this translator draws each character either as an individual glyph, or stacked depending on choice.
+It displays the glyphs in horizontal lines instead of writing them in the expected circular fashion for ease of reading.

 One can optionally toggle whether C is transcribed to K/S in the language controls.